 Economic and Social Rights

-Equatorial Guinea is the third largest oil producer in sub-Saharan Africa and has a population of approximately 700,000 people.
-According to the United Nation’s 2013 Human Development Report, the country has a per-capita gross domestic product of US$32,026, which is the highest wealth ranking of any African country and one of the highest in the world, yet it ranks 136 out of 187 countries in the Human Development Index.
-As a result, Equatorial Guinea has by far the largest gap of all countries between its per-capita wealth and its human development score.
+Equatorial Guinea is among the top five oil producers in sub-Saharan Africa and has a population of approximately 700,000 people.
+It is classified as a high-income country by the World Bank.
+According to the UN 2014 Human Development Report, the country has a per capita gross domestic product of $37,478.85, which is the highest wealth ranking of any African country and one of the highest in the world, yet it ranks 144 out of 187 countries in the Human Development Index that measures social and economic development.
+As a result, Equatorial Guinea has by far the world’s largest gap of all countries between its per capita wealth and its human development score.

 Freedom of Expression and Association

-Freedom of association and assembly are severely curtailed in Equatorial Guinea, greatly limiting the effectiveness of civil society groups.
+Freedom of association and assembly are severely curtailed in Equatorial Guinea, greatly limiting space for independent groups.
 The government imposes restrictive conditions on the registration and operation of nongovernmental groups.
 The country has no legally registered independent human rights groups.
-The few local activists who seek to address human rights related issues face intimidation, harassment, and reprisals.
+The few local activists who seek to address human rights-related issues face intimidation, harassment, and reprisals.